samply/bridgehead/README.md

 #### Docker

-To check your Docker installation, you should execute the docker with --version:
+Check the installed Docker version:

 ``` shell
 docker --version
 ```

-The Version should ideally be higher than "20.10.1".
+The version should ideally be higher than "20.10.1".
 The next step is to check ``` docker-compose```  with:

 ``` shell
 docker-compose --version